Updated: March 24, 2026

 Other Portugal Visas

-Alongside business, tourist, and business visas, there are several other residency visas in Portugal.
-These are for individuals who are coming to Portugal for a short period of time.
+Alongside business and tourist visas, there are several other types of Portugal visas.
+They are known as the C-Type Visas and are for people coming to Portugal for a short period.

-- Airport transfer visa: This visa type allows individuals to pass through the international transit area of a Schengen airport.
-The Airport transfer visa is for those passing through a Schengen country on route to a non-Schengen country as their final destination.
+- Airport Transit Visa: This visa type allows individuals to pass through the international transit area of a Schengen airport.
+The Airport Transit Visa is for those passing through a Schengen country on route to a non-Schengen country as their destination.

-- Medical visa: A medical visa is for individuals seeking treatment in a Schengen country.
-If you are seeking to benefit from Portugal’s healthcare visa, you’ll be able to stay in Portugal for the duration of your treatment, which can be days to months, depending on the procedure.
-You will need to show proof of your medical condition (such as a letter from a doctor or hospital) and medical insurance to cover the cost.
+- Medical Visa: A Schengen Medical Visa is for people who need treatment in a Schengen country.
+If you are seeking to benefit from Portugal’s healthcare, you’ll be able to stay in Portugal for the duration of your treatment, which can be days to months, depending on the procedure.
+You will need to show proof of your medical condition (such as a letter from a doctor or hospital) and medical insurance to cover the cost of medical expenses.

 How to Get Citizenship after Residency in Portugal